 As China gears up for the Communist Party congress meeting this Thursday, Nov.
 8, heightened security measures in Beijing and neighboring provinces are in full effect.

 Over 60,000 police in Hubei, a province just outside of Beijing, are in the midst of a security overhaul, entering what authorities describe as a "wartime status".
 China’s People’s Daily reported that the new security status began Oct.
-20 and is set to last through the end of the Party Congress on Nov.
+20 and is set to last through the end of the on Nov.
 20.

 On the ground, that means canceled vacations for the Hubei police, and much stricter enforcement for the public.